fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The name “Yathrib” soon became obsolete.
-People began to call it “Medina-tun-Nabi,” – the City of the Prophet.
-In due course, usage caused a contraction of this name to be adopted simply as “Medina” – “the City,” and that's what the name of the city of the Prophet of Islam has remained ever since.
+The name "Yathrib" soon became obsolete.
+People began to call it "Medina-tun-Nabi," – the City of the Prophet.
+In due course, usage caused a contraction of this name to be adopted simply as "Medina" – "the City," and that's what the name of the city of the Prophet of Islam has remained ever since.

 ### Constitution of Medina